Please Enable JavaScript in your Browser to Visit this Site.

 Moving to Members Only - An Important Update from Equality 4 Black Nurses

-Over the past few years, Equality 4 Black Nurses (E4BN) has grown from a small, informal support network into a national organisation providing advocacy, representation, training, and community for Black nurses facing some of the most challenging conditions in the profession.
-With that growth comes responsibility — to our members, to the people we support, and to the sustainability of the organisation itself.
+Over the past few years, Equality 4 Black Nurses (E4BN) has transformed.
+What began as a small, informal support network has grown into a national organisation.
+We provide advocacy, representation, training, and community for Black nurses facing significant challenges in the profession.
+With this growth comes responsibility.
+We owe it to our members, the people we support, and the sustainability of our organisation.

-From Wednesday 4th February 2026, E4BN will be transitioning to members-only access across our core support spaces and services.
+From Wednesday 4th February 2026, E4BN will transition to members-only access across our core support spaces and services.

 This means that access to the following will be limited to active paid members: